friendsofgo/killgrave/README.md

 ### Imposters Structure

-The imposter object can be divided on two parts:
+The imposter object can be divided in two parts:

 * [Request](#request)
 * [Response](#response)